Best Cities for Black Professionals [2025]

 Top view of downtown San Antonio in Texas USA

-Moving to the Lone Star State, there are two Texas cities that rank in our Top 5.
-San Antonio comes first, with a final score of 63.09 and top 10 rankings in economic opportunity (#2) and housing opportunity (#11), with a moderate score for community & representation (#10) and business environment (#20).
+Moving to the Lone Star State, three Texas cities rank in our top five.
+San Antonio comes first, with a final score of 63.09 and top-10 rankings in economic opportunity (No. 2) and community and representation (No. 10).
+It also has a moderate score for housing opportunity (No. 11) and business environment (No. 20).

-Compared to other cities, San Antonio’s Black population is rather small at 9% of all residents, around half of the average.
+Compared to other cities, San Antonio’s Black population is relatively small, accounting for 9% of all residents, which is around half of the average.
 However, the local Black employment rate is relatively high (94%).
-The Black median income in San Antonio is of $41,926 is only slightly lower than Atlanta's $42,156 a year.
+The median income in San Antonio for Black individuals is $41,926, which is only slightly lower than Atlanta's $42,156 per year.

 On the other hand, the share of Black graduates is high at 31%.
-Texas has the second most HBCUs after Alabama.
-While the state itself is an HBCU powerhouse, there’s only one university in San Antonio (St. Philip's College).
-This may or may not explain why the share of professionals is lower compared to our other top two.
+After Alabama, Texas has the second-highest number of HBCUs.
+While the state itself is an HBCU powerhouse, St. Philip's College is the only one of its kind in San Antonio.
+This may explain why the share of professionals is lower compared to our other top two cities.

 Despite this, there are still plenty of Black-owned businesses to support in San Antonio.
 Start your day off by taking a boxing class at Black Stallion Boxing Plus.
-Stop for a hefty portion of lunch at the Jamaican hotspot the Jerk Shack.
-Then take a class or enjoy a performance at the San Antonio Ballet School designed to cultivate the art of dance among future generations.
+Stop for a hefty portion of lunch at the Jerk Shack, a hot spot for Jamaican cuisine.
+Then take a class or enjoy a performance at the San Antonio Ballet School, designed to cultivate the art of dance among future generations.

-While the Black homeownership rate is higher than average at 44%, the homeownership gap (Black homeownership rate - non-Black homeownership rate) quite low at -20%.
+While the Black homeownership rate is relatively high at 44%, the gap compared with non-Black homeownership remains substantial, trailing by 20%.
 Perhaps this could be explained by San Antonio’s overall homeownership rate, which is also lower than the state’s average.
-Additionally, the lower homeownership gap could explain the cost burden rate also being lower than average at 43%.
+Additionally, the lower homeownership gap could also explain why the cost burden rate is lower than average at 43%.

 Black Population Share9%